Stoffberg/stoffberg-enterprise-interview/README.md

 ## 🐞 Debugging & Bug Fixes

-Check [`thought.md`](./thought.md) in the `answers` branch for a list of known bugs and hints.
 You're encouraged to:

 - Investigate and fix bugs as you encounter them.
-- Use the provided hints to understand backend/frontend data shape mismatches and effect dependencies.
+- Use your debugging skills to understand backend/frontend data shape mismatches and effect dependencies.
 - Bonus points for identifying and fixing issues not explicitly listed!

+Note: There's a `thought.md` file in the `answers` branch that contains some hints and known issues.
+While you shouldn't look at it while working on the tasks (as it contains spoilers), feel free to check it out after you're done to compare your solutions!

 ---